 Animals should be unhitched during waiting periods and the cart should be parked on level ground under trees or in shade.

 Donkeys that are worked at a slow walking pace and pulling no more than double their own body weight should be rested for 1 hour after working for 4 hours (or more often if required).

 Hoof Care is very important especially in working equine - their hooves grow continually and depending on their work regime they may need trimming, filing and in horses shoeing.
 Lame animals must not be worked and must receive treatment and rest until healed.

-Each hoof should be inspected daily for stones, thorns or injuries and they should be cleaned.
-This helps prevent infection and lameness.
-In dry period hooves may become dry and start to crack and splinter and hoof oil should be applied regularly.
+Each hoof should be inspected daily for stones, thorns or injuries and they should be cleaned, this helps prevent infection and lameness.
+Hoof oil should be applied regularly in dry periods to help prevent the hooves from drying out and then cracking and splintering.